apache/jackrabbit-oak/oak-doc/src/site/markdown/architecture/nodestate.md

-To avoid making a special case of the root node and therefore to make it easy to write algorithms that can recursively process each subtree as a standalone content tree, a node state is _unnamed_ and does not contain information about it's location within a larger content tree.
+To avoid making a special case of the root node and therefore to make it easy to write algorithms that can recursively process each subtree as a standalone content tree, a node state is _unnamed_ and does not contain information about its location within a larger content tree.
 Instead each property and child node state is uniquely named within a parent node state.
 An algorithm that needs to know the path of a node can construct it from the encountered names as it descends the tree structure.